AutoMapper/AutoMapper/CONTRIBUTING.md

 # How to contribute

-The easiest ways to contribute is to open an issue and start a discussion.
+The easiest way to contribute is to open an issue and start a discussion.
 Then we can decide if and how a feature or a change could be implemented and if you should submit a pull requests with code changes.

 Also read this first: [Being a good open source citizen](https://hackernoon.com/being-a-good-open-source-citizen-9060d0ab9732#.x3hocgw85)

-## General feedback and discussions?
+## General feedback and discussions
 Please start a discussion on the [core repo issue tracker](https://github.com/AutoMapper/AutoMapper/issues).

 ## Platform